zhiquanyeo/wpilibj-web-demo/resources/reference/reference.md

 ### Utility Functions
 The following are general functions that might be of use:

+**long System.currentTimeMillis()**
+This built-in method gets the current timestamp in milliseconds.
+Useful for checking how long it's been since an event happened.

 **Timer.delay(double seconds)**
 This functions sleeps/blocks for the given number of seconds before continuing execution.
 Motors and outputs continue to run though!
 Useful for asking the robot to drive for a certain amount of time before stopping.